 Next, download the Excel version of the Estimating & Budgeting Spreadsheet (xls).
 (The Excel version is much faster to use as it has the formulas built in.
 If you’re not comfortable with Excel, you can use the MS Word version and a calculator).
 You can add up to four custom items at the end of each work category, by selecting the last row in the section (“Other”) and the following row, then right-click and select “Unhide”.

 The spreadsheet will work to track estimates, actual costs, amounts paid and owed, and the variance between estimating and actual costs.
 As you go through the Worksheet, it’s important to carefully consider every line item and either assign it a cost or mark it NA (not applicable) if it does not apply to your job.

 For example, if you are getting one subcontractor bid for roofing, covering all the items listed in that category, just enter the price after the heading Roofing.
 You can mark all the other line items covered by the roofing bid as NA.
 You can hide the other other rows, using Excel’s Hide function, but I recommend leaving them in place as reminders of the steps involved.

 Excel Tip: To hide rows, select the first row you want to hide by clicking the row number at the far left, then hold the Shift Key and select the last row you want to hide.
 Now right-click and choose “Hide”.
 To unhide, select the row above and below the hidden rows, right-click and choose “Unhide”.

 On the other hand, you might want to break down some categories or line-items further, such as Permits and Fees in General Conditions, or Countertops in Kitchen & Bath.
-I recommend tracking these cost breakdowns in individual Itemized Bid Worksheets
+I recommend tracking these cost breakdowns in individual Itemized Bid Worksheets, described below.

 ITEMIZED BID WORKSHEETS